 - You can use a glass baking dish or metal baking pan to bake your cake mix brownies.
 Metal pans will give you slightly crispier edges.

 - Lightly spray your hands or a rubber spatula with cooking spray to help spread the thick batter over the pan.

-- Avoid over baking your brownies by checking them before the finish time.
+- Avoid over baking cake mix brownies by checking them before the finish time.
 They should look baked around the edges with the center looking slightly undone.
-They’ll continue to bake with the residual heat in the pan after you bring them out of the oven.
+They’ll continue to bake from residual heat in the pan after removing from the oven.